 google-services.jsonfile, and place it in your Android app module root directory.

 Step 2 Register server key to Sendbird Dashboard

 Register your server key to the Sendbird server through the dashboard as follows.

-Sign in to your dashboard and go to Settings > Application > Notifications.
+Sign in to your dashboard and go to Settings > Application > Push notifications.

-Turn on Notifications and select Send when all devices are offline.
+Turn on Push notifications and select Send when all devices are offline.

 Click Add credentials and register the app ID and app secret acquired at Step 1.